QuentinRa/blog.quentinra.dev/tools/jetbrains/phpstorm/remote.md

     * host: FTP (port 21) or SFTP (port 22)
     * SFTP means using SSH but input your credentials
     * root path: autodetect
-    * web server URL: put your server URL here, not your website one
+    * webserver URL: put your server URL here, not your website one
 * select folder project on the server
 * you may or not correct the server URL here